luk036/luk036.github.io/latch/intro.md

 - Negative cycle finding as a separation oracle.
 - Handles multiple parameters. ✨✨✨✨
-  - Allows convex + one monotone
+  - Allows convex + one monotone best-so-far value
 - Also return the most critical cycle (how ? ? ? ?).

 ---

 ## Latch-based design

-- In additional to the setup- and hold-time constraints, there are also propagation constraints.
+- In additional to the setup- and hold-time constraints, there are propagation constraints.
 - Recurrence relationships.
 - Railroad system.
 - Maximum mean cycle problem.